Rashid Farivar: Political views

 In politics, Farivar has called for more strict policies to integrate immigrants into Swedish society, including compulsory language and assimilationist tests, and for tougher stances against Islamism.
 He also opposes multiculturalism, arguing that it has been responsible for creating parallel societies or cultural exclusion within Sweden.
-He also accused the political left in Sweden of "pure racism" by expecting immigrants to be in favour of more immigration and has expressed support for voluntary repatriation measures for immigrants who do not wish to integrate.
+He also accused the political left in Sweden of "pure racism" by expecting immigrants to be in favour of open door policy and more immigration and has expressed support for voluntary repatriation measures for immigrants who do not wish to integrate within the Swedish society.
 Farivar has also spoken out against the Islamic Nuance Party, claiming that it aims to expose culturally unassimilated immigrants in Sweden to Islamism.

 Farivar also continues to comment on Iranian politics and as a student in Iran was active in libertarian and pro-freedom of speech student groups opposing the policies of the Iranian government.
 He has stated that much of his political beliefs were formed after hardline supporters of Mahmoud Ahmadinejad took over his university and suppressed opposition and that his family have been threatened in both Iran and Sweden for their support of dissident Iranian groups.
 He has criticized Swedish politicians on the left whom he argues are too friendly and soft towards the Iranian regime.
 He referred to Swedish Social Democratic Party foreign minister Ann Linde as "shameless" and "sick" for taking part in a 40th anniversary celebration of the Islamic Revolution in Iran.
 In 2022, along with SD politicians Markus Wiechel and Charlie Weimers he took part in a demonstration against the Iranian government in Stockholm.

+In 2023, following the Quran burnings in Sweden, Farivar expressed opposition to proposals to change the Swedish order law so that demonstrations deemed to be a risk of disturbing the security of Sweden can be stopped and said he would vote down the proposal.
+He argued that the proposed change would stifle freedom of expression and give power to foreign dictatorships and Muslim extremists to demand more censorship.